alfonsekon/delete-me-vim/README.md

 - Only works on Unix-based machines for now (Only tested on Pop!_OS and WSL so far)
 - Deleting line/s above the target "Delete Me!" will spawn additional targets, leading to multiple targets being on screen simultaneously.
 - Adding line/s above the target will spawn additional targets.
-- Deleting line/s below the target will not spawn a new line and the player can run out of lines.
+- Deleting line/s below the target will not spawn a new line.
 - Performing undos (`u` in Vim) breaks the game.

 **I'm sure there's going to be many more than what I have listed above, but these are the only ones I have come across in my limited testing.**